Audio-AGI/dcase2024_task9_baseline/README.md

   python train.py --workspace workspace/AudioSep --config_yaml config/audiosep_base.yaml --resume_checkpoint_path path_to_checkpoint
   ```

+The development set including Clotho v2 and augmented FSD50k datasets can be found [here](https://zenodo.org/records/10887496).

 ## Baseline model
 For the baseline model, we trained the AudioSep model using Clotho and augmented FSD50K datasets for 200k steps with a batch size of 16 using one Nvidia A100 GPU (around 1 day).
-The checkpoint of the baseline model and the augmented FSD50K captions can be found at here.
+The checkpoint of the baseline model can be found here.
 <hr>

 ## Evaluation